The Complete Guide to Yoga Philosophy and Anatomy

 What Is Yoga, Really?

-The word yoga comes from the Sanskrit “yuj,” meaning to unite.
-It’s about bringing your mind, body, and spirit together, rooted in yoga philosophical roots that value ethical living and inner calm.
-Think of it as an ancient Indian practice for finding yourself.
-As Jigar Gor says, “Yoga isn’t about touching your toes—it’s about what you learn on the way down.”
-For example, holding Warrior II taught me patience, a skill I now use every day.
+The word “yoga” comes from the Sanskrit yuj—to yoke or unite.
+It’s about bringing mind, body, and spirit into the same conversation, grounded in a philosophical tradition that values ethical living and steady inner calm.
+Think of it as a long-standing Indian practice for getting to know yourself.
+As Jigar Gor puts it, “Yoga isn’t about touching your toes—it’s about what you learn on the way down.”
+For me, staying with the burn in Warrior II taught the patience I use every day.

 Why Dive into Yoga Philosophy?

-- Stress Relief: Santosha (contentment) helps you find calm in crazy moments.
+• Stress Relief: Santosha (contentment) may help you find calm in hectic moments.

 Philosophy’s like a compass for a practice that matters.
 Want a glimpse of yoga’s past?
 See the history timeline below.